tunjos/tunjos.github.io/_posts/2021-12-08-autocomplete-search-engine-can-be-evil.md

 #### **Disable Autocomplete on Google**
 **[Mindful Google™](https://chrome.google.com/webstore/detail/mindful-google/majeighpkbfmjamjiegocmiemagfanle)** to the rescue!
 The Google search engine by far is the most popular search engine.
 Its built-in Autocomplete feature is known as **Google Suggest**.
 The [Mindful Google™](https://chrome.google.com/webstore/detail/mindful-google/majeighpkbfmjamjiegocmiemagfanle) extension will help you to disable autocomplete on Google's search engine.
-It also comes with other neat sensible default configurations to remove search cards that grab your attention while you browser the internet, ultimately helping you get your focus back.
+It also comes with other neat sensible default configurations to remove search cards that grab your attention while you browse the internet, ultimately helping you get your focus back.
 [Mindful Google™](https://chrome.google.com/webstore/detail/mindful-google/majeighpkbfmjamjiegocmiemagfanle) is also able to eliminate attention-grabbing news, videos, and images from your search feed.
 This enables you to focus on your most important search results.

 **It's time to take control and live a more intentional life**.
 With tiny steps like these, I believe we will all get there.
 The inflection point of **_Will vs Manipulation_**. **As technology advances, humans must advance too**.